Writing the Introduction

 There is typically 5 (and up to 6) sentences in an Introduction.
 We can even cut it down to 3 to 4 sentences.
 It is better to use the 5 sentence introduction unless otherwise specified.

-Typically, unless the Topic itself has a character’s name in it, we NEVER mention character names in the Introduction of a Text Response essay, when we refer to the title, e.g. Frankenstein, we will normally underline it to show it’s the title rather than the character.
-Ensure that you don’t mention character names in an Introduction, it is a character-based topic.
+Typically, unless the Topic itself has a character’s name in it, we NEVER mention character names in the Introduction of a Text Response essay.
+When we refer to the title, e.g. Frankenstein, we will normally underline it to show it’s the title rather than the character.
+Ensure that you don’t mention character names in an Introduction, unless it is a character-based topic.

 The following example of a high-scoring response demonstrates the student's capacity to consider a previously unseen topic and develop a sustained and thoughtful response that addresses the question and presents an insightful reading of the text.